-Cutter is a third year general surgery resident currently taking a 2 year hiatus in the lab.
-She is the mother of a beautiful 3 month old baby girl and married to the love of her life, a brilliant musician in the body of a finance guy.
+Cutter is a general surgery resident in her last years of training.
+She is the mother of a beautiful little girl and married to the love of her life, a brilliant musician in the body of a finance guy.
 She loves books, football and economics.
 She started reading this blog during her intern year just as a source of encouragement from women in medicine, not realizing that she would soon be a mother in medicine too!

 Dr. Whoo is an Ob/Gyn that graduated residency 3 short years ago.
 Currently she is an essentially solo physician (with weekend call coverage) in a hospital employed practice in a rural community (Whooville).
 She is married to Mr. Whoo, a non-medical finance type, and they have 2 wonderful children, CindyLou (4) and Bean (11 months).
 Her favorite hobbies include procrastination, whining, and blogging, especially as she reluctantly prepares to take the Oral Board Exam this winter.
 Dr. Whoo also blogs (sporadically, these days) at Ob/Gyn Kenobi where you can read archives upon archives of medical and family-related rants, er, diatribe.